LaurentClaessens/frtex/README.md

 ### Bugs

 The input mechanism in LaTeX seems complex and I didn't study it.
 In particular, what makes the space after an input ?
-[This question](http://tex.stackexchange.com/questions/317361/how-does-input-adds-a-space) has still no answer.
+[This question](http://tex.stackexchange.com/questions/317361/how-does-input-adds-a-space) has an answer that is too complicated for me.

+If someone can explain me that clearly, I'd appreciate.

 ```latex
 \documentclass{minimal}